Dear reader of ADxS.org, please excuse the disruption.

 • ADHD-I: predominantly inattentive, little to no hyperactivity

 The only difference between the subtypes is how they show stress.
 ADHD-HI and ADHD-C react stress outwardly, they often explode without being able to hold it in.
 The ADHD-I subtype tends to bottle up stress and then block it internally.
-These are not willful reactions, but deeply predisposed personality types that also exist in people who are not affected.
+These are not willful reactions, but deeply rooted personality types, which also exist in people who are not affected.

 ADHD-I with predominant inattention with little or no hyperactivity is extremely difficult to diagnose in both children and adults.